At the Assembly

 Make sure you make time to meet your division president, or attend your division’s meeting to find out more about what’s going on within your field and in the EGU.
 You will also have the opportunity to meet the Union Early Career Scientist Representatives, Roelof Rietbroek and Stephanie Zihms, and Olivia Trani, the EGU Communications Officer and ECS contact at the EGU Office.
 This is your opportunity to discuss issues specific to the ECS community with them.

-In addition to the Union and Division awards available to early career scientists, those who are students (current and recent undergraduates and postgraduates, and current PhD candidates) are also eligible to apply for the Outstanding Student Poster and PICO (OSPP) Award.
+In addition to the Union and Division awards available to early career scientists, those who are students (current and recent undergraduates and postgraduates, and current PhD candidates) are also eligible to apply for the Outstanding Student and PhD candidate Presentation (OSPP) Award.
 The OSPP Award is given to the first authors on posters or PICOs presented at the EGU General Assembly.
 For information on how to participate and the criteria for selection please see the awards and medals page.

 Early Career Scientists’ Corner at the Opening Reception